simon-katz/nomis-ec-mode/README.md

 # Introduction

-This is an Emacs minor mode for [Electric Clojure](https://github.com/hyperfiddle/electric).
+nomis/ec-mode is an Emacs minor mode for [Electric Clojure](https://github.com/hyperfiddle/electric).
 It colors client and server sites in source code.

 Here's an example (code taken from [dir-tree example at Electric v3 tutorial](https://electric.hyperfiddle.net/tutorial/dir_tree)):